 I joined Withington School in 2005 as Pre-School Manager.
 After completing my teacher training, I became the Reception/Year 1 teacher for Butterflies, as well as a staff Governor.
 Looking after my horses occupies a lot of my time and any other spare time I may have is spent being a mum as well as crocheting toys for my classroom.

 As an Associate Chartered Accountant I worked for KPMG for nearly 15 years before moving to Withington where I have lived on the edge of the village since 2003.
 Looking after a dog and my daughter's horse during the University term fill up any spare time I may have.
 I am also the Finance Director and Treasurer for Deer Park Archers Ltd.

-Mr Mark Loader - Foundation Governor
+Mrs Sarah Williams - Foundation Governor

 Mr Adam Winter - Foundation Governor

 Originally from London, my family and I relocated to Withington a few years ago.
 Two of my children attend the school and I became a foundation governor in March 2020.
 I have over 15 years’ experience in the financial services arena, currently working for a large UK bank in their treasury team.
 Having attended a Church of England school myself, I am a great supporter of the ethos of faith schools and the interlinking between school, church and the wider community.
 In my role as governor, I am keen to offer any assistance I can in helping the school continue to grow and flourish.
 Away from work, my wife and I have very little spare time with three young boys, but any free time I could muster would ideally be spend on cricket related activities, be that playing, watching or just talking about it!